aws-samples/sample-packages-for-aws-tnb/README.md

 aws tnb instantiate-sol-network-instance --ns-instance-id $ni_id
 ```

-6. Connect to the Cloudshell/Cloud9 and then install the kubectl, helm and tools using the following commands -
+6. Connect to the Cloudshell/Cloud9 and then install the kubectl, helm and other tools using the following commands -

 ``` sh
 sudo curl --silent --location -o installK8sTools.sh https://raw.githubusercontent.com/sudhshet/myAwsRepo/main/installK8sTools.sh